SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-13-max-drawdown.md

 \end{aligned}
 $$

-Clearly, not only the return distribution but also the time dependece and length of the return occurence matter.
-Longer investment horizon is more likely to trigger more severe drawdown, as is a stream of continous loss.
-We would expect maximum drawdown is a random variable jointly determined by the stochastic process of the return and the investment horizon.
+It's evident that the characteristics of the return distribution, as well as the time dependence and the duration of return occurrences, are of great importance.
+A more extended investment horizon and a continuous string of losses are more likely to trigger severe drawdowns.
+The Maximum Drawdown is thus a random variable jointly determined by the stochastic return process and the investment horizon.

-Ideally, we should derive the distribution of the maximum drawdown in terms of the return process and horizon, study this distribution thoroughly and restrict it within acceptable range with this knowledge in portfolio construction and risk management.
-Unfortunately, this comprehensive approach is generally not viable for maximum drawdown.
+Ideally, we would derive the distribution of the Maximum Drawdown in terms of the return process and horizon, conduct a comprehensive study, and then use this knowledge for portfolio construction and risk management.
+Unfortunately, such a holistic approach is generally unfeasible for the Maximum Drawdown.

-There is generally no closed form solutions to describe this distribution.
-[Magdon-Ismail et al (2004)](https://www.jstor.org/stable/3215821?typeAccessWorkflow=login) derived the cumulative distribution function of maximum drawdown under the assumption that the net value of investment follows a Brownian motion with zero drift.
-While even this CDF function under quite ideal assumptions is too complex to proceed with further intuitive discussions or incorporation in portfolio optimization.
-Additionally, the maximum drawdown of a portfolio takes more than maximum drawdown of each constituent to aggregate.
-To control the maximum drawdown explicitly in a portfolio constuction process, we need to forecast the return series for every constituent within the universe (N*T), which is obviously not realistic.
+There is generally no closed-form solutions to describe this distribution.
+[Magdon-Ismail et al (2004)](https://www.jstor.org/stable/3215821?typeAccessWorkflow=login) derived the cumulative distribution function of Maximum Drawdown under the assumption that the net value of investment follows a Brownian motion with zero drift.
+However, even this cumulative distribution function, under quite ideal assumptions, is too complex for intuitive discussions or inclusion in portfolio optimization.
+Moreover, calculating the ex-ante Maximum Drawdown of a portfolio requires more than the Maximum Drawdown of each constituent; it calls for forecasting the return series for every constituent within the universe (N*T), an impractical endeavor.

-While defintely it is not a desperate battle.
-With all these challenges we might try to circle around and tackle the maximum drawdown indirectly.
+Nevertheless, all hope is not lost.
+Despite these challenges, we can circle around and address Maximum Drawdown indirectly.
+For instance, during portfolio optimization, we can penalize other characteristics that tend to increase the magnitude of the Maximum Drawdown while being easier to incorporate, such as negative skewness or excessive kurtosis.

-For example, during the portfolio optimization, we can penalize other characteristics likely raising the magnitude of maximum drawdown at the same time much easier to incorporate (such as negative skewness, excessive kurtosis, etc...).
-Additionaly, though it is hard to get a closed form function to desrcibe the distribution of maximum drawdown, it is comparably easier to design a risky investment policies to have maximum drawdown under control.
-[Grossman & Zhou (1993)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-9965.1993.tb00044.x) provides the optimal investment policy under the Gaussian assumption.
-Such an investment policy enables investors to achieve optimal expected utility growth with hard constraint on maximum drawdown via dynamic adjustment on holding of risky assets.
+Additionally, while obtaining a closed-form function to describe the distribution of the Maximum Drawdown is elusive, designing investment policies to control it is comparatively more attainable.
+[Grossman & Zhou (1993)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-9965.1993.tb00044.x) offered an optimal investment policy under Gaussian assumptions, allowing investors to achieve optimal expected utility growth with a hard constraint on Maximum Drawdown through dynamic adjustments in the holdings of risky assets.

-To further elaborate this srategy for practical application, we need to get more sense about maximum drawdown.
-We need to know more about what factors impact the maximum drawdown in what way.
-That's what we are gonna to dig a little bit with simulation in the next section.
+To delve deeper into the practical application of these efforts, we must develop a more profound understanding of the Maximum Drawdown and the factors that influence it.
+This is precisely what we aim to explore through simulations in the next section.

 ### Maximum Drawdown Greek: A simualtion view <a name="factor"></a>